 THE 2000E ESTATE

-Mind you, I was glad the LDV was running on colza - it would have been a VERY long night if I had been running on pump diesel!
+Mind you, I was glad the LDV was running on colza - it would have been a VERY long night if I had been running on pump diesel.

-Paul thus went home and I set off for Dover Docks and the Norfolk Line ferry at 01:45 to Dunkerque.
+Paul went home and I set off for Dover Docks and the Norfolk Line ferry at 01:45 to Dunkerque.
 After a short wait, I made my way across the Channel and set off for the final lap to Brussels.

 A flaming enormous traffic queue on the E40 near Alost meant I didn't get back to Brussels until 07:30, about 24 hours after I'd woken up, and nearly 21 hours on the road.
 I was absolutely shattered.

 But no worries.
 Now that we had had the engine was running, all I needed to do was to drive it off the dolly.
 That was going to be an easy way to unload it.
 But how do you drive it off the dolly when the clutch is seized?
 Well, you put it in reverse and turn the engine over on the ignition key.

 After about ten seconds, a loud clunk meant the clutch was free but now the wheels were stuck solid in the dolly.
 So trolley jack underneath to raise up the front end, and off we went and it drove down the ramps.

 This was when I discovered that the brakes didn't work.
 But of course this is why God invented handbrakes and ignition switches, and after all I'd done for the last 17 hours, driving 200 yards without brakes wasn't going to defeat me, and by the time 09:00 rolled around, the car and the towing dolly were in the garage, the LDV was parked up, and I was in bed.